London smells victory in EU banking union deal

 "We don't see banking union as being a threat to the City.
 If anything we think it will help by bringing stability in the euro zone."

-A paper from the Lords European Union Committee published earlier this week warned that London would inevitably face a "degree of marginalisation" from opting out of banking union and called on the UK authorities to do everything necessary to protect London's position.
+A paper from the UK's House of Lords European Union Committee published earlier this week warned that London would inevitably face a "degree of marginalization" from opting out of banking union and called on the UK authorities to do everything necessary to protect London's position.

 "We are pleased that they have come to a decision about the European Banking Union but the devil is in the detail," Lyndon Harrison, chairman of the House of Lords' Sub-Committee on Economic and Financial Affairs, told Reuters on Thursday.